Rioos/golang-csv-parser/README.md

 ## Features

 - [x] Dockerized service
-- [x] Saves on a Postgres Database
+- [x] Saves the CSV on a Postgres Database
 - [x] Faster than ~~lightspeed~~ a bullet

 ## What do you need